 Create Wagtail App

 Now that Wagtail is installed, go and create your first app environment.
-You can create it in your home directory or anywhere on the system.
-For this tutorial, we’re going to create the app in the home directory.
+You can make it in your home directory or anywhere on the system.
+For this tutorial, we will create the app in the home directory.

 cd ~/ wagtail start myproject cd myproject pip3 install -r requirements.txt python3 manage.py migrate

 That should set up the Wagtail environment.
 When you’re done, run the commands below to create Wagtail super user account.
 This account will be used to access the Wagtail backend portal.